ekscript/esc/README.md

 # EkScript compiler

-## dev branch
+## stage branch

-Where the contributions happen.
-This is where pull requests and all the commits are recorded.
+Stage branch is the final branch before releasing a new build.

 ## Further